GG-Computing/AdamOS/README.md

- # OG-OS
+ # GG-OS

-OG-OS is an "external" operating system built in python which layers over any operating system that runs python.
+GG-OS is an "external" operating system built in python which layers over any operating system that runs python.
 It was developed as a hobby and to work on my skills.

 ## Why use it?

 * **Focuses on Productivity:** No distractions in this operating system.
 * **Free and Open Source:** Available for free with no licensing fees.
-* **Runs anywhere Python does:** Anywhere Python will run, OG-OS will.
+* **Runs anywhere Python does:** Anywhere Python will run, GG-OS will.
-* **No Bloatware:** Unlike modern-day operating systems, OG-OS starts from scratch and allows the user to build the OS for themselves.
+* **No Bloatware:** Unlike modern-day operating systems, GG-OS starts from scratch and allows the user to build the OS for themselves.
-* **Customizable:** OG-OS allows you to tweek the main source code, and update it in the OS in real-time.
+* **Customizable:** GG-OS allows you to tweek the main source code, and update it in the OS in real-time.
-* **Lightweight and Minimalistic:** OG-OS is extremely minimalistic providing only the essential features you need at startup.
+* **Lightweight and Minimalistic:** GG-OS is extremely minimalistic providing only the essential features you need at startup.
 * **Educational:** Learn the inner workings of an "external" operating system built from scratch in python.

 ## Main Features